Dealing With Mom Guilt (and how to get rid of it once and for all)

 We know that without a vision people perish (Proverbs 29:18).
 In any good business or place of employment, there is always an end goal.
 We can shoot for something more than just good naps, and surviving until bedtime, although we have lots of grace for ourselves for those days too, right?

-We have made our family mission statements, can we make ourselves a Motherhood mission statement?
+We have made our Christian Family Mission Statements, can we make ourselves a Motherhood mission statement?
 Or a motherhood declaration?
 Ooh, we can make it really powerful and call it our Motherhood Manifesto!
 Whatever we call it, we need to believe it!

 Mine looks like this: